airbnb/lottie-android/README.md

 ```

 Under the hood, `LottieAnimationView` uses `LottieDrawable` to render its animations.
-If you need to, you can use the the drawable form directly:
+If you need to, you can use the drawable form directly:
 ```java
 LottieDrawable drawable = new LottieDrawable();
 LottieComposition.fromAssetFileName(getContext(), "hello-world.json", (composition) -> {